 The three main kinds of money are: 1) commodity money (for example, gold and silver coins), 2) representative or fiduciary money (banknotes that are redeemable for commodity money), and 3) fiat money (banknotes not redeemable for anything of value).
-In our system, the first two kinds of money are permitted.
+This last kind the Constitution disparages as ‘bills of credit.’
+In our system, the first two kinds of money are legally permitted.
 The third is not.

 The Five Bad Things

 Governments seem to meddle with real money in five main ways: 1) They issue fiat money, which has no connection to anything of value.
 2) They require fiat money be used as legal tender in all transactions, public and private, in order to confiscate wealth without formally levying taxes.
-3) They debase or cheapen the currency by declaring it to have a value greater than its actual market value.
+3) They debase or cheapen metallic money by declaring it to have a value greater than its actual market value.
 4) They tax rival currencies, to drive honest money out of circulation (because it competes with their fiat money).
-And 5) they authorize a central bank to exercise monopoly control over the banking system so they can print fiat money out of thin air.
+And: 5) They authorize a central bank to exercise monopoly control over the banking system so they can print fiat money out of thin air.